What is tokenised collateral?

 The current legal framework in the UK combined with the Digital Securities Sandbox and the work of the UK Jurisdiction Taskforce have made progress towards legal certainty, but there remains work to do to support the wider adopted of tokenised collateral.

-Industry efforts to shape the legal and operational framework for tokenised collateral
+What is the industry doing to shape the legal and operational framework for tokenised collateral?

 In the Bank of England Deputy Governor’s recent speech, the importance of ongoing dialogue between regulators and industry to ensure that innovation in tokenised assets is both responsible and effective was highlighted.
 It was noted that the Bank of England’s approach is to shape, not slow, technological change, working with market participants to deliver resilient and efficient financial infrastructure.